MORE

 It's Natural, So It’s Harmless

 About 10 milligrams of THC can potentially cause toxic psychosis—or THC-induced, psychotic-like symptoms such as delusions—in about 40% of people.
+Additionally, the risk of developing psychosis or schizophrenia may increase (particularly in those 16 and under) when cannabis is used more frequently, especially on a daily and near-daily use.
 Natural/organic/herbal does not mean safe!

 "It's Not a Big Deal, I Smoked It in the 70's"